MaxBubblegum47/staq_ibmq/README.md

 Check out the [Wiki](https://github.com/softwareQinc/staq/wiki) for more information about the library and included tools.

+## Staq IBMQ

+This fork of staq project provied the user the chance of compiling code, from qasm to qasm, for ibm quantum computer architecture.
+Here's and exmaple:

+`./staq_ibmq -b kyoto < ../../../misc/benchmark/qasm/qft.qasm`

+There is a large number of quantum computers architecture that are available as backend not only in term of native gates support, but also in term of information related with the topology of the computer.
+The following quantum computers are supported:

+- sherbrooke
+- brisbane
+- kyiv
+- quebec
+- kawasaki
+- osaka
+- cleveland
+- nazca
+- kyoto
+- cusco
+- peekskill
+- cairo
+- hanoi
+- algiers
+- kolkata
+- mumbai
+- torino

+and for each of them is possible to map the quantum circuit that the user wants to compile:
+`./staq -m --device ../misc/qpu_specs/ibm_kyoto.json ../misc/benchmark/tests/small/qft.qasm`

+There is just one backend called IBMQ, that manage all the different configurations since most of the quantum computers above share the exact same native gates, but they change in term of topology.
+I have achieved this result scraping all the information from qiskit library source code.

+The project is born from a collaboration between me and Fraunhofer, if you have any question please let me know.

 Copyright (c) 2019 - 2024 softwareQ Inc. All rights reserved.